 5) In the section “Windows specifications”, you will find all the information about your Operating System.
 The section should look like this:

-You will find all information about the Host, by following these steps:
+You will find all information about the video or audio editing application, by following these steps:

 1) Click on the “Start Menu”